Skip to main content

 for response in responses {

-match response.code {
+match response.status.as_deref() {

 }

-if let Some(error) = response.error {
+if let Some(error) = &response.error {

 println!("Error: {}", error);